stephenjkaplan/stephenjkaplan.github.io/_posts/2020-10-06-snow-grooming-object-detection.md

 This was the point at which I considered some of my extracurricular passions.
 I happen to really enjoy skiing.
 If you've ever been to a ski resort, you might have seen a large vehicle that looks like some combination of a snow plow and a military tank.
-These are "snow cats" - a continuous track vehicle designed to move on rugged, snowy terrain.
+These are "snow cats" - continuous track vehicles designed to move on rugged, snowy terrain.
 Snow cats are sometimes used for transport, but are mostly used as "snow groomers" at ski resorts.
 Snow grooming vehicles smooth and move around snow to make the mountain safer and more enjoyable for skiers and snowboarders.
 They operate nightly, and also sometimes during the day to keep the mountain open when there is heavy snowfall.

 ![Snow Groomer](https://www.pistenbully.com/fileadmin/_processed_/9/4/csm_PB600_4.6_Schraeg_acc1e47cf3.jpg)
 <small>A snow groomer.
 (Image: [Pistenbully](https://www.pistenbully.com/deu/en/level-red.html))</small>

 This felt like it could be a fun, novel application of autonomous vehicle technology.
 Snow grooming is expensive and